Political decision-making should be done by supermajorities to force consensus- Nigel Hughes

 According to Mr Hughes, a former Chairman of the Alliance For Change (AFC) political party, the 65-seat National Assembly acts as a “rubber stamp” of the executive “in the most toxic of circumstances.”
 He observed that the leadership of communities never meet in a society that is electorally divided along ethnic lines.
 The majority of Afro-Guyanese back the People’s National Congress Reform-led coalition of A Partnership for National Unity+AFC and the People’s Progressive Party Civic is largely supported by Indo-Guyanese since the split of the PPP in 1955.

 While Guyana’s previous leaders have all been “committed to the idea of unity”, Mr Hughes said that in reality there has never been a period of unity since independence or possibly before and the possibility of that happening in the near future was highly unlikely.
-We take it as a fact that we are not united, and we have never been united and I want to pass that I want to proffer the prospect of unity in the near future.
-And in the medium future is a very, very dim prospect,” he said.
+We take it as a fact that we are not united, and we have never been united and I want to proffer that the prospect of unity in the near future and in the medium future is a very, very dim prospect,” he said.

 Dismissing Vice President Bharrat Jagdeo’s long-held position that there needs to be trust between the two major political parties, the Attorney-at-Law drew on the analogy of the need f0r business contracts as a starting point of trust.
 “If we start from the premise that trust has never been present and is unlikely to be present in the short and medium term, then let’s start to begin to construct the constitution which is not premised on trust.
 We should perhaps start with the principles of the rule of law, quality, equity and justice as the systems which underpin the Constitution.,” he added.